mohammednumaan/Buoyancy/README.md

 - Implemented features that allows a player to play a 2-player game with a person or with a smart AI/bot.

 The older version of this game can be found [here](https://github.com/mohammednumaan/battleship).
 > Some viewports might have minor alignment issues.
-Additionally, running this application in certain browsers (Safari, DuckDuckGo) may cause some style issues.
+Running this application in certain browsers (Safari) may cause some style issues.
+Additionally, the DuckDuckGo browser renders some colors used in the application differently (in a different shade).

 ```
 Designed & Built By Mohammed Numaan.